Linda Wolfenden, MA, MBACP

 *psychotherapeutic education - defined as that which addresses both the emotional and educational needs of the client.

 Contact me for a no-obligation friendly chat to find out whether I can provide what you are looking for.
-Alternatively, a face-to-face initial 30 minute consultation is offered free of charge.

 I'm 5 minutes from the Trafford Centre